Who is Lavennz Ooi?

 Who are my current art inspirations?

-Today, I find works of master artists like Jeremy Lipking, David Kassan, Istvan Sandorfi, Tetsuya Ishida and Jeremy Geddes are very inspiring.
+Today, I find the works of master artist like Wang Ximeng, Istvan Sandorfi and living artists like Zhao Guojing & Wang Meifang, Jeremy Lipking, Brad Kunkle and Jeremy Geddes are very inspiring.

 What do I do when I'm not painting?

-Taking out chores and routines, I enjoy having a cup of coffee, write in my journals, playing piano, watch a movie, read a book, take a walk in the park, a trip to small town or big city; or, learning anything that caught my mind in the Internet.
+Taking out chores and routines, I enjoy having a cup of coffee, write in my journals, playing piano, watch a movie, read a book, take a walk in the park or a trip to small town or big city.

 If you have any other question, feel free to comment below or shoot me an email to firstname.lastname@example.org

 Thank you and I hope have a very fine day!